-Though the Moluccas are known as the Spice Islands, Zanzibar – thanks to its position as a trading post – also got the nickname of Spice Island.
-Monsoon Winds allowed Indian, Arabian, and Persian traders to reach this part of the world with relative ease.
+Though the Moluccas are known as the Spice Islands, Zanzibar – thanks to its position as a trading post – also got the nickname Spice Island.
+Monsoon Winds allowed Indian, Arabian, and Persian traders to easily reach this part of the world.
 And we’re talking 1st century AD here!

 29.)
 Tanzania has the same national anthem as South Africa and Zimbabwe.

 This is one of those interesting Tanzania facts that are easy to forget.
 Not many countries in the world get to share the distinction of having the same national anthem as two other countries, but Tanzania is one of them.

 The anthem in question, “Nkosi Sikelel’ iAfrika” (“God Bless Africa”), was a Xhosa anthem, a pan-African liberation song composed by Enoch Sontonga.
 The Swahili version for Tanzania is called “Mungu Ibariki Afrika.”
 South Africa adopted it as recently as 1997.

 30.)
 Tanzania’s national dish is porridge.